 Release Date: TBA

 What We Know: Hot on the heels of Wonder Woman 1984’s box office success – well, at least in 2020 metrics – Warner Bros. announced a third film was being fast tracked.
 Both director Patty Jenkins and star Gal Gadot are set to return.
-Jenkins also said the film will finally bring Diana to the present day.
+Jenkins also said the film will finally bring Diana’s film series to the present day.
 Of course, with Jenkins heading off to a galaxy far, far away to direct Star Wars: Rogue Squadron, it may be another four years (at least) before Wonder Woman returns.

 Release Date: TBA

-How It Fits in the DC Extended Universe: Again, this all depends on the DCEU as we knew it existing after The Flash.
+How It Fits in the DC Multiverse: Again, this all depends on the DCEU as we knew it existing after The Flash.
 But presuming this Batman is meant to interact with the other DC heroes in the established film universe, it is easy to see that aspect of his career invade any solo movies he may star in.
 Or perhaps, he will finally take on allies in Gotham to support spinoffs like Nightwing and Batgirl.

 Release Date: TBD